modio/modio-docs/public/en-us/features/authentication/platform.md

 With this method, the user will be able to access your game's UGC by signing into the native system of the platform they are playing the game on.
 These platforms include *Steam, PlayStation™Network, Xbox Live, Nintendo Switch Online, Epic Games, GOG Galaxy, Meta Quest, iOS and Android*.

-As this method uses each platform's native authentication system, it offers a single sign-on solution for *each* platform, as opposed to a single sing-on solution for *all* platforms.
+As this method uses each platform's native authentication system, it offers a single sign-on solution for *each* platform, as opposed to a single sign-on solution for *all* platforms.

 ## Setup process